giopatsios/riff-radar/README.md

 # Townhall Release Tracker

-This Python project tracks new metal releases from multiple websites (Metal Archives, Bandcamp, etc.) based on genre and release date.
+This Python project tracks new metal releases from multiple websites (Metal Archives) based on genre and release date.
 It generates an **HTML report** with clickable links for bands and albums.

 ---